-- Long distance from the community to the healthcare center is still challenged pregnant women and mothers to access and receive healthcare services regularly; - No market in some communities which make the villagers have to travel long distance and take a long time to get to the district market to purchase nutritional food for their Childs; - CCT payment for some villages is still delayed; - Some village facilitators have a lack of motivation and turning over, due to low payment/per diem - Organize too many activities in one village each month from a different project, cause time consumption for the community; - Some issues still occur between the RRPM project and the HANSA project, due to both having different beneficiary selection criteria; - PMT tool is new and not yet consistent; - The HANSA project has difficulty gathering participants in the community due to the community always compares with the CCT; - NPC of MPI developed the M&E system such as village score card, spot check; - The actual payment by UNITEL has no GoL officials participating with.

-185. After listening to the presentation on the finding, the participants suggested the project to consider resolving problems and suggestions related to the issues below.
+- Other community members who do not receive the CCT try to obstruct other community members not to join the project's activity because they do not well understand the condition of receiving CCT; - District partners from other projects still lack understanding of the RRPM project; - Long distance from the community to the healthcare center is still challenged pregnant women and mothers to access and receive healthcare services regularly; - No market in some communities which make the villagers have to travel long distance and take a long time to get to the district market to purchase nutritional food for their Childs; - CCT payment for some villages is still delayed; - Some village facilitators have a lack of motivation and turning over, due to low payment/per diem - Organize too many activities in one village each month from a different project, cause time consumption for the community; - Some issues still occur between the RRPM project and the HANSA project, due to both having different beneficiary selection criteria; - PMT tool is new and not yet consistent; - The HANSA project has difficulty gathering participants in the community due to the community always compares with the CCT; - NPC of MPI developed the M&E system such as village score card, spot check; - The actual payment by UNITEL has no GoL officials participating with. - 169.
+After listening to the presentation on the finding, the participants suggested the project to consider resolving problems and suggestions related to the issues below. - Demonstrate the cash spending on nutrition on-site to the target beneficiaries which will help them understand more about how to spend CCT money on nutritional improvement; - Provide training on nutritional practice as well to other women who do not belong to the target beneficiary; - To set up the village revolving fund for supporting nutritional works in the communities to sustain the project's activities; - To consider increasing subsidy of the CCT from 180,000 LAK up to 300,000 LAK for the project beneficiaries because they are facing a high inflation rate; - To continue supporting children up till 05 years old because during this age, the children still need to continue proper nutrition; - The health sector should pay attention to villages (i.e. Akha ethnic community, ODX province) located in the project area which have low number of latrines available (Only 9 HHs out of 77 HHs have latrines); - Support the village which has an insufficient loudspeaker to cover the whole community area for SBCC works; - The project team needs to communicate a clear and accessible message to all community members on CCT's condition, criteria/eligibility assessment.
+This is ensuring that everyone appreciates and those who do not receive CCT are not misunderstood;

-- Demonstrate the cash spending on nutrition on-site to the target beneficiaries which will help them understand more about how to spend CCT money on nutritional improvement; - Provide training on nutritional practice as well to other women who do not belong to the target beneficiary; - To set up the village revolving fund for supporting nutritional works in the communities to sustain the project's activities; - To consider increasing subsidy of the CCT from 180,000 LAK up to 300,000 LAK for the project beneficiaries because they are facing a high inflation rate; - To continue supporting children up till 05 years old because during this age, the children still need to continue proper nutrition; - The health sector should pay attention to villages (i.e. Akha ethnic community, ODX province) located in the project area which have low number of latrines available (Only 9 HHs out of 77 HHs have latrines); - Support the village which has an insufficient loudspeaker to cover the whole community area for SBCC works; - The project team needs to communicate a clear and accessible message to all community members on CCT's condition, criteria/eligibility assessment.
-This is ensuring that everyone appreciates and those who do not receive CCT are not misunderstood; - To consider somehow providing special assistance to villages (i.e. Hoayla village, XKH province) that was impacted by the natural disaster; - A quick and effective mitigation procedure needs to provide to those who raise the grievance; - SBCC convergence should coordinate with relevant stakeholders who work on nutrition, this is to reduce the confusion of target communities; - SBCC should involve all community members, not focusing only on the target beneficiaries;

-- Any possibility If the mother of children under 2 years old becomes pregnant?
+- To consider somehow providing special assistance to villages (i.e. Hoayla village, XKH province) that was impacted by the natural disaster; - A quick and effective mitigation procedure needs to provide to those who raise the grievance; - SBCC convergence should coordinate with relevant stakeholders who work on nutrition, this is to reduce the confusion of target communities; - SBCC should involve all community members, not focusing only on the target beneficiaries; - Any possibility If the mother of children under 2 years old becomes pregnant?
 The project should provide support for both children. - CM and VF should also be involved by the Lao Women's Union.